FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Additional Results

 \section{Additional Results}

-We provide additional experimental results of the models discussed in the main paper.
-These results further demonstrate the effectiveness of our proposed frequency modulation approach in enhancing the fitting capabilities of implicit neural representation.
-Our quantitative audio fitting results in Table \ref{tab:appendix_audio} show a superior performance in terms of MSE, which is further supported by the visual comparisons in Figures \ref{fig:audio_ablation1} to \ref{fig:audio_ablation4}.
+In this section, we provide additional experimental results for all baselines.
+These results further demonstrate the effectiveness of our proposed frequency orthogonality approach in enhancing the fitting capabilities of implicit neural representation.
+Our quantitative audio fitting results in Table \ref{tab:appendix_audio} show a superior performance in terms of MSE, which is further supported by the visual comparisons in Figures \ref{fig:audio-fit-1} to \ref{fig:audio-fi-4}.
 For image fitting, we present supplementary quantitative results for both PSNR and SSIM in Table \ref{tab:3DIoU}, and Figures \ref{fig:2Dfit_1} to \ref{fig:2Dfit_4} visually confirm the higher quality of reconstruction achieved by our models.
-Finally, qualitative results for 3D shape fitting and neural radiance fields demonstrate our models' ability to capture intricate details and produce higher-quality renderings as shown in Figures \ref{fig:3Dfit_1_appendix} to \ref{fig:NeRF2_appendix}
+Additional image inpaiting results are shown in Figures \ref{fig:inpainting_qual_1} to \ref{fig:inpainting_qual_3}.
+Finally, qualitative results for 3D shape fitting and NeRF are shown in Figures \ref{fig:3Dfit_1_appendix} to \ref{fig:NeRF_2}.